NewcastleRSE/beeing-human-web/src/routes/(sections)/literature/vocal-cues/article.md

     1609), sig.
 F1r.

 [^3]: Charles Butler, *The English Grammar, or the Institution of
-    Letters, Syllables, and Woo rds in the English Tung* (Oxford:
+    Letters, Syllables, and Woords in the English Tung* (Oxford:
     William Turner, 1633), sig.
 G3r.
 I have regularised the spelling in this passage for ease of reading but all future quotations from Butler will follow the original orthography.